Labour’s Tax Reforms: What to Expect

 Labour’s manifesto makes a single, yet significant, mention of inheritance tax (IHT): a pledge to eliminate “the use of offshore trusts to avoid inheritance tax.”
 While acknowledging that offshore trust structures can serve legitimate and legal purposes, this proposal seems rooted in findings from a 2018 report commissioned by the previous Conservative government.
 The report highlighted tax avoidance as a primary motivation for establishing offshore trusts.

-Speculation is rife about potential widespread IHT reforms.
+Industry commentators have discussed the possibility of wider inheritance tax reforms, although no detailed legislation has yet been published.
 Industry experts anticipate possible changes to agricultural property relief and business property relief, potentially making these provisions less generous.
 Any such reforms are likely to begin with a consultation process, which could commence as early as this autumn.

 Windfall tax